shopsys/shopsys/docs/cookbook/adding-a-new-email-template.md

 ## Add new email template into data fixtures

-To be able to test the email template, we need to populate the database with some data.
+We need to populate the database with some data to test the email template.
-To do that we can just create a new record in `src/DataFixtures/Demo/MailTemplateDataFixture.php`
+To do that, we can just create a new record in `src/DataFixtures/Demo/MailTemplateDataFixture.php`

 ```diff
 // class App\DataFixtures\Demo\MailTemplateDataFixture